Bengali Muslims: Science and technology

 Historical Islamic kingdoms that existed in Bengal employed several clever technologies in numerous areas such as architecture, agriculture, civil engineering, water management, etc. The creation of canals and reservoirs was a common practice for the sultanate.
 New methods of irrigation were pioneered by the Sufis.
 Bengali mosque architecture featured terracotta, stone, wood and bamboo, with curved roofs, corner towers and multiple domes.
 During the Bengal Sultanate, a distinct regional style flourished which featured no minarets, but had richly designed mihrabs and minbars as niches.

 Islamic Bengal had a long history of textile weaving, including export of muslin during the 17th and 18th centuries.
 Today, the weaving of Jamdani is classified by UNESCO as an intangible cultural heritage.

 Modern science was begun in Bengal during the period of British colonial rule.
 Railways were introduced in 1862, making Bengal one of the earliest regions in the world to have a rail network.
 For the general population, opportunities for formal science education remained limited.
 The colonial government and the Bengali elite established several institutes for science education.
 The Nawabs of Dhaka established Ahsanullah School of Engineering which later became the Bangladesh University of Engineering and Technology.
+Qazi Azizul Haque pioneered fingerprint classification.

 In the second half of the 20th century, the Bengali Muslim American Fazlur Rahman Khan became one of the most important structural engineers in the world, helping design the world's tallest buildings.
 Another Bengali Muslim German-American, Jawed Karim, was the co-founder of YouTube.

 In 2016, the modernist Bait-ur-Rouf Mosque, inspired by the Bengal Sultanate-style of buildings, won the Aga Khan Award for Architecture.